Skip to main content

 Accreditation / Approval Information

-Cultural Competency, including Caring for LGBTQ+ Patients
+Cultural Competency, Including Caring for LGBTQ+ Patients

 LEARNING OUTCOME AND OBJECTIVES: Upon successful completion of this continuing education course, you will be prepared to provide effective and respectful care for patients belonging to different populations, including those identifying as LGBTQ+.
-Specific learning objectives to address potential learning gaps include:
+Specific learning objectives to address potential knowledge gaps include:

 • Discuss elements of culturally competent care among different populations.